 AKA that means the chemicals we use can either prevent us from getting pregnant or contribute to cancers.

-For more information about the unfortunate adverse affects of chemicals on our health, read this Guardian’s article on the subject.
+For more information about the unfortunate adverse effects of chemicals on our health, read this Guardian’s article on the subject.

 Ingredients to Avoid in Beauty Products

 Parabens keep bacteria out of our beauty products giving them a longer shelf-life.
 And while parabens can be found in nature (blueberries, vanilla, carrots), these are not the kind companies are putting in your shampoo and conditioners.